 If you want to see these beauties up close, you will want to book a tour with a company that specializes in Whale watching.

-While no tour can never guarantee that you will see whales, you will definitely have a better chance during the warmer summer months.
+While no tour can ever guarantee that you will see whales, you will have a better chance during the warmer summer months.

 9. Walk in an Ice Cave

 There is a reason why Iceland is often referred to as the Land of Fire & Ice.

 Not only does Iceland sit atop a volcanic system, but it also has glaciers, which makes it the perfect spot for ice caves to form.

 Ice Caves are formed from runoff on a glacier.
 The melting ice refreezes and creates a cavern within the glacier.

 These Ice Caves are neat to see and people love to visit them because they are so beautiful.